Dre Campbell Farm

 2. Avoid Fertilizing in Late Fall

 Fertilizing in late fall is a no-no if you’re trying to avoid snow mold.
-Excess nitrogen in the soil can encourage snow mold growth.
+Excess soil nitrogen can encourage snow mold growth.

 So, even if you think you’re doing your lawn a favor by giving it a little extra TLC before winter, you might be doing more harm than good.